-Established in 2002, the Todd Ouida Clinical Scholar Awards are designed to further the work of outstanding young scientists focused on improving outcomes for those suffering from childhood anxiety and depression.
-Such funds provide powerful leverage in helping young investigators achieve successes that will enable them to become eligible for additional funding from public entities (such as the National Institutes of Health) as their careers develop.
-The award, along with the Todd Ouida Annual Lecture in Childhood Anxiety and Depression, honors the memory of Todd Ouida.
+The annual Todd Ouida Clinical Scholar Awards are designed to further the research of outstanding young scientists focused on improving outcomes for those suffering from childhood anxiety and depression.
+The funds provide powerful leverage in helping young investigators achieve successes that will enable them to become eligible for additional funding from public entities (such as the National Institutes of Health) as their careers develop.
+The award, along with the Todd Ouida Annual Lecture in Childhood Anxiety and Depression, honors the memory of Todd Ouida..
 Todd, who had triumphed over his own childhood anxiety, was a U-M alumnus and a promising young professional when he lost his life in the September 11, 2001 World Trade Center attacks.
 The funds were established in 2002.

 Evaluating and understanding barriers to the treatment of trauma and grief in children and adolescents

 Building effective outreach and support for military families with young children following deployment

 Pilot feasibility study of community-based preventive interventions for ethnic minority and low-income adolescents at risk for suicide

 Brain Imaging Studies of the Biological Basis of Families’ Vulnerabilities to Mental Health Problems at Different Developmental Stages

 The New Beginnings Project: Improving Outcomes for Infants and Children in Foster Care

 Children’s Psychological and Physiological Functioning Following the Loss of a Parent

 |2007||Cynthia Ewell Foster

 Community-based depression awareness and suicide prevention interventions for vulnerable youth